hacs/integration/documentation/docs/configuration/options.md

 - `Number of releases to show`: Number of release to show in the dropdown.
 - `Enable experimental features`: This enables experimental features in HACS.

-## When you are click submit and wait for confirmation.
+## Click submit and wait for confirmation.

 _This will reload HACS and your changes will be reflected when you see the confirmation._